• Skip to primary navigation

 Kananaskis Nordic Spa Cost

-At the time of publishing this piece, the following are the prices in relation to the access points outlined above:
+At the time of publishing this piece, the following are the prices relative to the access points outlined above (not including GST).
+Note: these may chance in March of 2025.

 • Via a massage booking: There are several massage options available (relaxation, prenatal, couples, deep tissue, and aromatherapy), and all include access to the hydrotherapy experience.
-All massages (except for couples) are 60 minutes in length and cost $229 + GST Tuesday through Thursday, and $239 + GST on Friday through Monday (and on holidays).
-Couples massages are $478 + GST Tuesday through Thursday, and $498 + GST on Friday through Monday (and on holidays).
+All massages are 60 minutes long and cost $265 per person on Tuesdays through Thursdays ($530 for couples), $285 on Fridays through Mondays ($570 for couples), and $305 during peak rates ($610 for couples).

-• Soak + sleep: If you want to just pop in for the last couple of hours, the rates are $79 + GST per person, or $69 + GST per person if you’re also staying at the Lodge.
+• Soak + sleep: If you want to just pop in for the last couple of hours (after 5 pm), the rates are $115-125 per person.
+If you are Bonvoy Elite, you get 15% off.

 Nordic Spa at Dusk